martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 user-visible notices (e.g., "Mallory appears to have a new device").
 However, such an event is not always considered alarming; some implementations might silently save a new key.

+## Third-Party Call Control {#byebye-3pcc}

+Third-Party call control (3PCC) is a technique where a signaling peer establishes a call that is terminated by a different entity.
+This attack is very similar to the 3PCC technique, except where the (D)TLS peers are aware of the use of 3PCC.

+For 3PCC to work with the proposed defense, (D)TLS peers need to be aware of the signaling so that they can correctly generate (and check) the extension.
+It understood that this technique will prevent the use of 3PCC if peers are not able to access signaling.

 # Adding a Session Identifier {#sess-id}